wangjianwen24/DIFWeb/content/en/authors/shirun-zhang/_index.md

 ---
 # Display name
-name: 张时润
+name: Shirun Zhang

 # Username (this should match the folder name)
 authors:
-- Jhirun Zhang
+- Shirun Zhang

 # Is this the primary user of the site?
 superuser: false